 This week, I had to throw in an especially unique ice cream (and a personal favorite).
 You may not think of dried lavender as a normal ingredient in the kitchen, but it is a French staple.
 Lavender adds such a simple and subtle flavor.
 And accentuated with honey, you may find this ice cream to be a new favorite.

-Whisk eggs and add milk, cream, honey and lavender.
+- Whisk eggs and add milk, cream, honey, and lavender.
 Place on stove over medium-high heat, stirring to dissolve honey.
-When mixture just begins to steam and simmer, remove from heat and cover.
+When the mixture just begins to steam and simmer, remove from heat and cover.
 Let steep for 30 minutes.